AscendingPassage.com HOME PAGE.

 The adytum, which is entered through a

-narrow chamber, three paces in breadth, is ten feet in length by
+narrow chamber three paces wide, is ten feet in length by

-nine in breadth; in its posterior wall are two fine monolith
+nine in width.
+In its rear wall are two fine monolith

 temples of granite, the largest of which is eight feet in height by

-three in breadth; the winged globe is sculptured over each of them.
+three in width.
+The winged globe is sculptured over each of them.

 They appear to have been receptacles for some small sacred animals,

 perhaps (scarab) beetles.
-The places are yet visible where turned the hinges
+The places are yet visible where the hinges

-of the door, which shut up whatever was contained within.
+of the door turned, which shut up whatever was contained within.
 These

-monolith temples, are similar to those at Philæ; but differ in their
+monolith temples, are similar to those at Philae; but differ in their

 construction from that at Gaou (Antæopolis), which is much